 Dressed in their best evening garbs of the latest third millennium fashion, the guests were lead into the pitch-dark conference room temporarily transformed into a suave dining hall to accommodate the long-awaited gala.
 Soon, the first subtle lights ignited the stage and Neal Hartman, World VR Forum’s charismatic Chairman and Researcher from CERN delivered a short introductory speech to set the mood for the opening act.

 To the guests’ surprise, the large transparent globe which has been completely idle on the stage for the past three conference days was now shimmering and rolling with a dancer inside it towards the amused crowd to the fast-paced rhythm of a mildly hypnotic techno-track.
-WVRF’s Director of Programming, Maria Guta captivated the audience with her feisty performance.
+Encor Studio and WVRF’s Director of Programming, Maria Guta captivated the audience with their feisty performance.